open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/HeartbeatDevice.rst

 :ref:`onidatasheet_heartbeat` device.

 :Inputs:  None
-:Outputs: A single ``HearbeatDataFrame`` that is produced periodically by
+:Outputs: A single ``HeartbeatDataFrame`` that is produced periodically by
           hardware.
 This type is a wrapper around the :ref:`Device To Host Data Frame <onidatasheet_heartbeat_d2h>` specified on the
           :ref:`onidatasheet_heartbeat` device datasheet.